 Jurors

-All works for display in the Youth Art Month Exhibition will be selected by two (2) art professionals not associated with WMA or area arts programs.
+All works for display in the Youth Art Month Exhibition will be selected by a jury process through three arts and arts education professionals.

 Elementary / Middle School